sammosummo/sammosummo.github.io/_posts/2018-02-17-estimating-heritability.md

         x: array([ 1.05540513,  1.78761443,  3.16921527,  0.54159681])
 ~~~

-This produced a correct estimates in just a few seconds on my MacBook Air (2011).
+This produced the correct estimates in just a few seconds on my MacBook Air (2011).
 Not bad for illustrative purposes, but this might impractically slow for real-world data sets with thousands — if not tens or even hundreds of thousands — of data points.
 It also doesn’t help improve our understanding because the most important steps (calculation of the log likelihood and the minimisation routine) were done under the hood by SciPy.

+Let’s implement our own version of the multivariate normal log likelihood function, which is

+$$
+\ln\left(L\right)=-\frac{1}{2}\ln\left(\lvert\Sigma\rvert\right)
+$$